Gabrielasts/Phishing-detection/CONTRIBUTING.md

 # Contributing to Gmail Phishing Detector

 Thank you for considering contributing to this project!
-We welcome contributions from the community.
+I welcome contributions from the community.

 ## How to Contribute